James Poe

 He also worked as a writer on the radio shows Escape and Suspense, writing the scripts for some of their best episodes, most notably "Three Skeleton Key", "Blood Bath" and "The Present Tense", all of which starred Vincent Price.

 Poe was married to actress Barbara Steele from 1969 to 1978.

 Career

-Poe began his career at March of Time.
+Poe began his career at The March of Time, a newsreel production company.
 He moved to Hollywood in 1941.
 He wrote radio plays and documentaries before moving into feature films.

 He had to sue for credit on Around the World in 80 Days.

 In 1965 Poe signed a contract to direct films at Columbia but never directed.